 The grapevine can be trellised on a stake, rod, stainless steel cable system, or on a wooden trellis.
-For suitable wire rope system designs see below.
-The medium range is a good choice, for larger areas and fungus-sensitive, historical varieties chose a trellis in the heavy range / massive range (increased wall distance).
+For suitable wire rope system designs, see below.
+We recommend a medium version, but for larger/higher areas and fungus-sensitive, historical varieties-- choose a trellis in the heavy / massive design (they have increased wall distance).
 In exceptional cases, lighter systems -- the Easy Kits-- "Basic" and "Basic-S" -- or even Light Kits may be sufficient.
-For espaliers along walls it is important that the stem framework of the vine is tied to the trellis on the outside (at the front of the trellis).
+For espaliers along walls, it is important that the main shoots of the vines (i.e. the branches) are tied to the trellis on the outside (at the front of the trellis).
 Fruit-bearing annual shoots, which will be cut off later in winter, can be tucked behind the trellis.